Sophia Witherspoon: Professional career

 The New York Liberty selected Witherspoon in the second round (11th pick overall) of the 1997 WNBA Draft.
 Her debut game was played on June 21, 1997 in a 67 - 57 victory over the Sparks where she recorded 6 points, 5 rebounds, 5 assists and 2 steals.
 She played for the Liberty her first three years in the league, being a starter in every game she played during her first two seasons.
 Witherspoon's minutes and PPG averages for her rookie year were 31.0 MPG and 14.5 PPG.
 During her second year she averaged 29.9 MPG and 13.8 PPG.
 However, her minutes diminished in her third season (down to 18.2 MPG) and so did her productivity (down to 8.5 points).

 On December 15, 1999, Witherspoon was drafted by the Portland Fire during the 2000 expansion draft.
 She would play for the Fire for two seasons, averaging 16.8 points, 3.3 rebounds in the 2000 season, and 12 points, 2.4 rebounds in the 2001 season.

 Along with her teammate Nikki Teasley, Witherspoon was traded to the Sparks for Ukari Figgs and Gergana Slavcheva on April 19, 2002.
 She officially signed with the Sparks on June 11, 2002 and would make the Finals during her first year with the team.
 The Sparks defeated the Liberty 2-0 and Witherspoon earned her first and only WNBA Championship.
 The Sparks reached the Finals again in 2003 but would be defeated by the Detroit Shock in three games (2-1).

-After missing the entire 2003 season, Witherspoon would sign a contract as a free agent with the Charlotte Sting on April 5, 2004 but would be waived by them before as part of the final roster cuts before the season started.
+After missing the entire 2003 season, Witherspoon would sign a contract as a free agent with the Charlotte Sting on April 5, 2004 but would be waived by them as part of the final roster cuts before the season started.

 Due to her stint with the Sting not coming to fruition, Witherspoon's final WNBA game ever was Game 3 of the 2003 Finals against Detroit on September 16, 2003.
 The Sparks lost the game 78 - 83 with Witherspoon playing for three and a half minutes and only recording two missed 3-point attempts and no other stats.